What do Tasmanian devils look like?

 Why are their heads so big?

 The heads are very large in adults, particularly old males.
-Adult males compete with each other for females and, once victorious, they need to be able to subdue the females in order to mate with them.
-They hold the female in a den for days during mating.
-This den is often a cave, hollow log or wombat burrow.
-The large fearsome head, mouth and teeth are an effective barrier to other males that might want to join the fray.
+Adult males compete for females and, once victorious, they need to be able to subdue the females in order to mate with them.
+They may drag a female to a den and hold her there sometimes for days during mating.
+The large head, mouth and teeth are an effective barrier to other males that might want to join the fray.

 As their diet is mainly carrion, bone-crunching and breaking through thick skin is something devils need to be able to do.
-The skull has a strong sagittal crest and the strong jaw muscles attach to this, in turn the neck needs to be big and strong to carry this crunching machine.
+The skull has a strong sagittal crest (central ridge) with very strong jaw muscles attached, in turn the neck needs to be big and strong to carry this crunching machine.
 In very old males, the head and neck can contribute nearly a quarter of the weight of the animal.
-The Spotted hyena has a similar body profile for the same reason, and interestingly a similar rocking horse gait when travelling, probably an adaption to carrying this shape economically across the landscape as they forage.

 Why are their whiskers so long?